|

 When you go out at night or into a strange area, go with

 a friend.
-If you go alone, go only to places where there are other
+If you go alone, go only to places where there are

-can be safe walking around the central part of large European
+you can be safe walking around the central part of large European

-cities at night because it is the custom of the residents to walk
+cities at night because it is the custom of the residents to

 make it easy to steal from you.
+1.

 Leave valuables at home.
-Instead of wearing an expensive
+Instead of wearing an

-afford to lose.
+you can easily afford to lose.
+2.

 Don't carry your valuables in an easily accessible place,

 such as your purse, fannypack, knapsack, or pockets.
-Use a money
+Use a

 Keep in your pocket, purse, fannypack, or knapsack only your